Kindergarten Volunteer Program in Fiji - Sigatoka

 The IVHQ Fiji program is based on the Coral Coast of Fiji, which is on the south-eastern coast of mainland Fiji.
 Although Fiji is known as an island paradise with a thriving tourist industry, many Fijians face challenges associated with living below the poverty line.
 Volunteers provide valuable support in helping with the development and improvement of infrastructure in this small island nation, especially as it continues to grow.

-Volunteer placements are located in Sigatoka which has some of the best beaches on the island.
-Volunteers travel to their placements from the volunteer accommodation via public transport.
-The accommodation is a 15-minute taxi ride to Sigatoka town and a 5-minute walk to the nearest beach.
+Volunteer placements are located in and around Sigatoka which has some of the best beaches on the island.
+Volunteers travel to their placements from the volunteer accommodation via taxi.
+The accommodation is a 15-minute taxi ride to Sigatoka town and a mere 2-minute walk to the nearest beach.

 Arrival and orientation